top of page

 • Take a short walk after meals

-• Practice oil massage (Abhyanga) with sesame oil
+• Practice oil massage (Abhyanga)

 • Wake before sunrise for Kapha and shortly after for Vata